Tag: Parashat

 Parashat And Sidra Of…

-Parashat Chayei Sarah is the 5th weekly Torah portion in the annual Jewish cycle of Torah reading.
-This parashat contains preview and then Chassidic, Talmud, Midrash, Czech and Zohar
+Parashat Bamidbar is the 34th weekly Torah portion in the annual Jewish cycle of Torah reading.
+This parashat contains preview and then Chassidic, Talmud, Midrash, Czech and Zohar versions

 Parashat And Sidra Of…

-Parashat Vayera is the 4th weekly Torah portion in the annual Jewish cycle of Torah reading.
+Parashat Bechukotai is the 33rd weekly Torah portion in the annual Jewish cycle of Torah reading.
 This parashat contains preview and then Chassidic, Talmud, Midrash, Czech and Zohar versions

 Parashat And Sidra Of…

-Parashat Lech-Lecha is the 3rd weekly Torah portion in the annual Jewish cycle of Torah reading.
+Parashat Behar is the 32nd weekly Torah portion in the annual Jewish cycle of Torah reading.
 This parashat contains preview and then Chassidic, Talmud, Midrash, Czech and Zohar versions

 Parashat And Sidra Of…

-Parashat Noach is the 2nd weekly Torah portion in the annual Jewish cycle of Torah reading.
+Parashat Emor is the 31st weekly Torah portion in the annual Jewish cycle of Torah reading.
 This parashat contains preview and then Chassidic, Talmud, Midrash, Czech and Zohar versions

 Parashat And Sidra Of…